Adapted from a food network recipe by Matt Martinez.

 - 1/4 cup coarsely chopped sweet white onions (I use 1/2 cup)

-- 1 (14 ounce) can whole stewed tomatoes (I drain the tomato juice into the pot and then chop up the tomato chunks before adding them to the pot)
+- 1 (14 ounce) can whole stewed tomatoes (I drain the tomato juice into the pot and then chop up the tomatoes into smaller pieces before adding them to the pot).

-- 2 whole chipotle pepper in adobo sauce (I use one, deseeded, and think it’s plenty spicy)
+- 2 whole chipotle pepper in adobo sauce (I use one pepper and remove the seeds, otherwise it’s too spicy for us)

-- 1 cup fresh corn (or frozen it fine)
+- 1 cup fresh corn (I use frozen)

 - 1 cup finely chopped zucchini